laozhanga/website/zhb-iredmail-docs/en_US/installation/0-install.iredmail.on.openbsd.md

 ## Start iRedMail installer

-> For Chinese users: Our domain name "iredmail.org" is blocked in China mainland since Jun 04, 2011, please replace all 'iredmail.org' by its IP address "106.187.51.47" (without quotes) in /root/iRedMail-x.y.z/pkgs/get_all.sh BEFORE executing "iRedMail.sh".
-This is a Linode VPS hosted in Tokyo, Japan.

-It's now ready to start iRedMail installer, it will ask you several simple questions, that's all steps to setup a full-featured mail server.
+It's now ready to start iRedMail installer, it will ask you several simple questions, that's all required to setup a full-featured mail server.

 ```
 # cd /root/iRedMail-x.y.z/
 # bash iRedMail.sh
 ```

+!!! note "To Chinese users"

+    Our domain name `iredmail.org` is blocked in mainland China since Jun 04, 2011, please run command below to finish the installation:

+    `IREDMAIL_MIRROR='http://42.159.241.31' bash iRedMail.sh`

 ## Screenshots of installation: